 “Profiles” were established at the start, the first issue featuring opera maestro Giulo Gatti-Casazza, the second issue taking aim at “Princess” Alice Roosevelt Longworth, and the third issue probing New York Times managing editor Carr Vatell Van Anda.
 “In Our Midst” featured local celebrity sightings and gossip, such as actress Tallulah Bankhead and writer Edna Ferber in Issue 3 (March 7).

-The cartoons from the very beginning were famously droll, such as this illustration by Alfred Leete…
+Most of the cartoons from the very beginning were famously droll, such as this illustration by Alfred Leete…

 …but a few recall an earlier style in which the action is captioned (like old Punch cartoons) in a more formal manner.
 The first issue featured an Ethel Plummer cartoon of an “uncle” and a “flapper” (niece or a mistress?) looking at a theater bill for The Wages of Sin: